Utah Code > Title 76 > Chapter 8 > Part 3 – Obstructing Governmental Operations

 - Offense: means a violation of any penal statute of this state.
 See Utah Code 76-1-101.5

-- Peace officer: means an employee of a police or law enforcement agency that is part of or administered by the state or any of its political subdivisions, and whose duties consist primarily of the prevention and detection of crime and the enforcement of criminal statutes or ordinances of this state or any of its political subdivisions.
+- Peace officer: means an employee of a police or law enforcement agency that is part of or administered by the state or a political subdivision of the state, and whose duties consist primarily of the prevention and detection of crime and the enforcement of criminal statutes or ordinances of this state or a political subdivision of the state.
 See Utah Code 76-8-101

 - Person: means an individual, public or private corporation, government, partnership, or unincorporated association.
 See Utah Code 76-1-101.5